-Based on in vitro data, palbociclib is predicted to inhibit intestinal P-glycoprotein (P-gp) and transporter OCT1 and then may increase the exposure of medical product substrates of this transporter (e.g., metformin).
+Based on in vitro data, palbociclib is predicted to inhibit intestinal P-glycoprotein (P-gp) and breast cancer resistance protein (BCRP) mediated transport.
+Therefore, administration of palbociclib with medicinal products that are substrates of P-qp (e.g., digoxin, dabigatran, colchicine) or BCRP (e.g., pravastatin, rosuvastatin, sulfasalazine) may increase their therapeutic effect and adverse reactions.

-Based on in vitro data, palbociclib may inhibit the uptake transporter organic cationic
+Based on in vitro data, palbociclib may inhibit the uptake transporter organic cationic transporter